masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ###### iv) In one side browser is dealing with Web APIs and other side javascript doing it's work by executing following instructions line by line.
 So, concurrently happening numerous tasks.

 ###### v) Whenever 'setTimeout()' timer reached the destination, browser ended with dealing.
-It will blank this task from Callback Queue, back to Web API method, started to help the Javascript to properly execute setTimeout() callback function, release it's activity from Javascript code and lastly setTimeout() return an ID of timer.
+It will blank this task from Callback Queue, back to Web API method, started to help the Javascript to properly execute setTimeout() callback function, release it's activity from Web API and lastly setTimeout() return an ID of timer to Javascript code.

 ###### vi) Now the response are avilable to use in Javascript code later.